input-output-hk/catalyst-voices/utilities/local-cluster/Readme.md

 ### Scylla DB

 This service is provisioned globally for use by services in the cluster.
-It does not have a UI outside of any Grafana dashboards that are installed.
+It does not have a UI outside any Grafana dashboards that are installed.

-For testing purposes the ScyllaDB is accessible on the Cluster IP Address: `192.168.58.10`.
+For testing purposes, the ScyllaDB is accessible on the Cluster IP Address: `192.168.58.10`.

 ## Deploying the Cluster